entrance-announcer/cyrus/README.md

 In the GitHub releases, a pre-built static executable is offered, which can be downloaded and invoked on a modern version of linux.
-Additionally, Cyrus can be built from source by following the [development steps] (#getting-started-with-development).
+Additionally, Cyrus can be built from source by following the [development steps](#getting-started-with-development).
 Binary packages are to come...maybe...this is just one component of one school project for one class...probably not.

 ## Getting Started with Development